Burnout Syndrome

 Individual Causes of Burnout Syndrome

 Personality traits play an effective role in burnout syndrome.
-People who are perfectionist, self-centered, aggressive, achievement-oriented, dynamic, have a high sense of responsibility, and workaholics are more likely to suffer from burnout syndrome.
-The reason for this is that people with these personality traits are success-oriented and, therefore, workaholics.
-Workaholics spend most of their lives working and disrupting their social lives.
-This means a decrease in social support.
+People who are perfectionist, self-centered, aggressive, achievement-oriented, and who have a high sense of responsibility are more likely to suffer from burnout syndrome.
+The reason for this is that people with these personality traits are more likely to be success-oriented and workaholic.
+Workaholics spend most of their lives working at the expense of their social lives.
+This eventually leads to a significant decrease in social support.

 People with reduced social support find it very difficult to cope with stress, and therefore, they are prime targets for burnout syndrome.
 What other people expect from them also affects burnout syndrome.
 When these expectations in work life are not met, burnout syndrome begins to form.
 People with low self-confidence and self-efficacy are more likely to suffer from burnout syndrome in connection with their inability to handle problems in business life.